-How to Plan a Budget Trip to New Zealand
+How to Plan a Cheap Trip to New Zealand

 Location: New Zealand is a country in the Oceania continent.
 It’s located in the South Pacific Ocean, about 1,500km (930 miles) east of Australia and around 1,000km (620 miles) south of the South Pacific Islands.
 See Where is New Zealand? for more information.

 Climate: New Zealand has a diverse climate determined by the ocean, mountains and prevailing winds.
 The mean average temperatures are 10°C (50°F) in the South Island to 16°C (61°F) in the North Island.
-See The Guide to The New Zealand Climate or check out the “Best Time to Visit” section below.
+See The Guide to The New Zealand Climate or check out the “When to Visit New Zealand” section below.

 Time zone: UTC/GMT+12